Toloka/docs/en/template-builder/templates/text-classification.md

       "type": "condition.required",
       "hint": "Select an option"
     },
-    "label": "Is this headline clickbait? ",
+    "label": "Is this headline clickbait?",
     "options": [
       {
         "label": "Clickbait",